ExplainableML/eml_website/content/eml-workshop.md

 <br/>

 Deep learning has enabled major advances in machine learning.
 However, the deployment of deep learning frameworks in settings that are safety-critical or that impact society requires their decision-making to be explainable.
 This is fundamental for building trustworthy and user-oriented machine learning models.
 The aim of this workshop is to generate awareness around explainability in machine learning which is a topic of growing interest.
-Furthermore, we aim to encourage interdisciplinary interaction and collaboration between researchers from the Univ. of Tübingen and other European research institutions that focus on different aspects of explainability, in particular in the context of computer vision.
+Furthermore, we aim to encourage interdisciplinary interaction and collaboration between researchers from the University of Tübingen and other international institutions that work on different aspects of explainability, in particular in the context of computer vision.

 <br/>